Tap-Payments/goSellSDK-AndroidX/README.md

 -----
 <a name="google_pay"></a>
 # Google Pay™
-Google Pay is fully compatible with Tap’s goSellSDK Android , allowing you to use it in place of a traditional payment form whenever possible.
+Google Pay™ is fully compatible with Tap’s goSellSDK Android , allowing you to use it in place of a traditional payment form whenever possible.
 ## Requirements

 1. Make sure, your current goSellSDK version is >= 3.16.0

-2. To use Google Pay, first ensure your device supports GooglePay and is above api version 22
+2. To use Google Pay™, first ensure your device supports GooglePay and is above api version 22

 3. Ask for Enabling googlePay as payment option from Tap team.